Skip to content

 const account = await controller.connect();

-// Execute transactions
+// Execute transactions - user will see approval dialog

 const tx = await account.execute([